grandao0/work-work-work/README.md

 `git log --graph`               -> shows a list of all previous commits with a graph.

+`git diff-tree --no-commit-id --name-only -r <SHA_code>` -> list all the files changed in the commit.

 `git checkout HEAD <file_name>` -> Discards changes in the working directory.

 `git reset HEAD <file_name>`    -> Unstages file changes in the staging area.